Superior Ultraman 8 Brothers: Plot

 At the hospital, Daigo finds Rena, who tell him that Go's wife remains critically injured and unconscious due to Pandon's attack.
 Blaming himself, Go falls into a depression.
 Daigo pleads with the frozen Mebius to help him summon the seven warriors, but to no avail.
 He then sees the mysterious girl, and realizes she's the same one who approached Mirai.
 The girl tells Daigo that without the hopes and dreams of his fans, Ultraman cannot exist.
-Daigo tries to convince Asuka and Gamu to believe remember their childhood dreams of becoming Ultrament, but to no success.
+Daigo tries to convince Asuka and Gamu to believe remember their childhood dreams of becoming Ultramen, but to no success.
 Rena tells Daigo she believes in him, but he brushes her off, telling her that he stayed behind in Yokohama for her.

 The next day, King Silvergon and King Goldras emerge and begin a rampage.
 Gamu and Asuka wander to an ocean liner and baseball stadium respectively and muse over their lost childhood dreams.
 Their respective co-workers try to comfort them, and Gamu that he couldn't accept the responsibilities of becoming a scientist, while Asuka remembers that his ambitions of becoming of baseball player where shattered when he missed a key play and lost his team their match.
 He was demoted to ball boy, but continued to persist in the hopes of getting another chance.
 Rena races to her boss at a radio station and begs him to let her make a special broadcast.
 The JSDF send out a squadron of F-22 Raptor fighter jets to combat the monsters, but they are easily fought off.
 Rena makes a broadcast over the radio that they should not give up and to believe in their dreams before it's too late.

 All of the city hears the broadcast and Daigo, Asuka, and Gamu are inspired.
 They're approached by Hayata, Dan, and Hakuto.
 The three men remind Daigo a phrase that he once told them: "As long we don't give up, Ultraman will surely come".
-This triggers a vision which reveals the little girl's wish: For Daigo and his friends to become a Ultramen and save the Earth.
-A light surrounds Daigo, giving him Sparklence as he realizes that he is the seventh hero and transforms into Ultraman Tiga.
+This triggers a vision which reveals the little girl's wish: For Daigo and his friends to become Ultramen and save the Earth.
+A light surrounds Daigo, giving him the Sparklence as he realizes that he is the seventh hero and transforms into Ultraman Tiga.
 The crowd watches him as Tiga fights the monsters while Gamu and Asuka watch.
 Hipporit traps Tiga in his cylinder to turn him into a statue, but Asuka and Gamu in turn transform into Ultraman Dyna and Ultraman Gaia.
 With support from the cheering populace, they free Tiga from the cylinder and he destroys the monsters with his Zeperion Ray.